LockBlock-dev/LockBot/README.md

 • I don't know if there are bugs now with the Database.
 All JSON bugs have been removed.

+• Languages are app translated, if you find any errors please tell me.

 ## Copyright